Monash-FIT3170/Behind-The-Veil/README.md

 then run yarn

 <code> yarn start</code>

-***!
-Important !*** Make sure to install yarn dependencies installed:
-- if you have npm already follow this: https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable
-- if you don't have npm follow this: https://yarnpkg.com/getting-started/install

 The website should automatically open on your browser, if it does not simple copy past the local link displayed in your terminal with local host and port into your brower search.